-- (4) Certified Students.
-Students certified to practice under Rule 83.4, Local Rules of Civil Procedure, may practice in this District as provided in that Rule. - (c) Subscription to Court Electronic Newsletters.
+- (c) Subscription to Court Electronic Newsletters.
 Registered users of the Court's Electronic Case Filing (ECF) system must subscribe to the USDC District of Arizona News (at www.azd.uscourts.gov/subscribe) to receive email notices relating to new or updated local rules, general orders, and electronic case filing procedures. - (d) Association of Local Counsel.
 Nothing herein shall prevent any judicial officer from ordering that local counsel be associated in any case. - (e) Disbarment or Suspension.
-An attorney who, before admission or permission to practice pro hac vice has been granted, unless specially authorized by one of the judges, or during disbarment or suspension exercises any of the privileges of a member of this bar, or who pretends to be entitled to do so, is subject to appropriate sanctions after notice and opportunity to be heard. - $\ensuremath{(\text{f})}$ Sanctions for Noncompliance with Rules or Failure to Appear.
+An attorney who, before admission or permission to practice pro hac vice has been granted, unless specially authorized by one of the judges, or during disbarment or suspension exercises any of the privileges of a member of this bar, or who pretends to be entitled to do so, is subject to appropriate sanctions after notice and opportunity to be heard.

+(f) Sanctions for Noncompliance with Rules or Failure to Appear.

 - (1) When Appropriate.
 After notice and a reasonable opportunity to be heard, the Court upon its own initiative may impose appropriate sanctions upon the party, attorney, supervising attorney or law firm who without just cause: - (A) violates, or fails to conform to, the Federal Rules of Civil or Criminal Procedure, the Local Rules of Practice for the District, the Federal Rules of Bankruptcy Procedure, the Local Bankruptcy Rules and/or any order of the Court; or - (B) fails to appear at, or be prepared for, a hearing, pretrial conference or trial where proper notice has been given.

-The Court may impose sanctions against a supervising attorney or law firm only if the Court finds that such supervising attorney or law firm had actual knowledge, or reason to know, of the offending behavior and failed to take corrective action. - (2) Sanctions; Generally.
+The Court may impose sanctions against a supervising attorney or law firm only if the Court finds that such supervising attorney or law firm had actual knowledge, or reason to know, of the offending behavior and failed to take corrective action.

+- (2) Sanctions; Generally.
 The Court may make such orders as are just under the circumstances of the case, and among others the following: - (A) An order imposing fines; - (B) An order imposing costs, including attorneys' fees; - (C) An order that designated matters or facts shall be taken to be established for the purposes of the action; - (D) An order refusing to allow the failing party to support or oppose designated claims or defenses, or prohibiting that party from introducing designated matters or facts in evidence; - (E) An order striking, in whole or in part, pleadings, motions or memoranda filed in support or opposition thereto; and - (F) An order imposing sanctions as permitted by Rule 83.2, Local Rules of Civil Procedure, Disbarment, for violations of the applicable ethical rules, incorporated into these Local Rules by Rule 83.2(d), Local Rules of Civil Procedure.
 The Court may also refer the matter to the relevant bar association(s) for appropriate action.
 For violations of form, sanctions will be limited generally to fines, costs or attorneys' fees awards.
 Local rules governing the form of pleadings and other papers filed with the Court include, but are not limited to, the provision of Rule 7.1, Local Rules of Civil Procedure.
 Attorneys' fees may only be assessed for a violation of a Local Rule when the Court finds that the party, attorney, supervising attorney or law firm has acted in bad faith or has willfully disobeyed Court orders or rules.